 If you can, find out in advance who will be there that you might know.
 When you arrive, strike up a conversation with them.
 Most likely they will introduce you to others, and you can work out from there.

-If you’re going to an event where you won’t know anyone, find out if you can bring a friend.
-If that’s not possible, then don’t panic – take a look around the room, find an opportunity to speak to someone and take it one step at a time.
+If you’re going to an event where you won’t know anyone, ask if you can bring a friend.
+If someone invited you to the event, then remember that you do know at least one person, and you can talk to them.
+If that’s not possible, try not to panic – take a look around the room, find an opportunity to speak to someone and take it one step at a time.

 Set small, achievable goals

 Before you head out the door, set yourself small goals that you’ll aim to achieve when you’re out.
 This could be ‘talk to 3 new people’, ‘ask 5 questions’, or ‘dance to one song’.
 If you manage to achieve your goal, don’t put pressure on yourself to do more than that.